kenlasko/k8s/argocd-appsets/README.md

 # Introduction
 This folder contains the Argo CD ApplicationSet definitions for all Kubernetes workloads.
 There are three sets of ApplicationSets: one each for the home, cloud and lab clusters.
-The main difference is that the cloud cluster doesn't have ApplicationSets for HomeOps or Media workloads.
+The main difference is that the cloud cluster doesn't have ApplicationSets for HomeOps or Media workloads and the lab cluster has even fewer.

+The ApplicationSets themselves are based on a single [base-appset.yaml](/argocd-appsets/base-appset.yaml) with the necessary bits kustomized for each application.

 Each application requires the presence of a file called `argocd-override.yaml`.
 This file can be used to add ArgoCD application overrides for the apps that require it.
 In most cases, its used to add informational links about the app.